HL7/davinci-crd/input/pagecontent/index.md

 </blockquote>-->

 <blockquote class="stu-note" markdown="1">
-This STU update of the specification reflects several changes based on implementer feedback about the Coverage Requirements Discovery (hereafter, CRD) specification arising from detailed review, connectathons and implementation experience.
+This STU update of the specification reflects changes based on implementer feedback about the Coverage Requirements Discovery (hereafter, CRD) specification arising from detailed review, connectathons and implementation experience.
 "STU notes" call out additional key considerations where feedback is desired.

 This specification is a Standard for Trial Use.
 It is expected to continue to evolve and improve through connectathon testing and feedback from early adopters.

 Feedback is welcome.
 Requests for change may be submitted through the [FHIR change tracker](http://hl7.org/fhir-issues) indicating "US Da Vinci CRD" as the specification.
-Questions should be raised on the [HRex Zulip stream](https://chat.fhir.org/#narrow/stream/180803-Da-Vinci-CRD).
+Questions should be raised on the [CRD Zulip stream](https://chat.fhir.org/#narrow/stream/180803-Da-Vinci-CRD).

 This implementation guide is dependent on other specifications.
 Please submit any comments you have on these base specifications as follows: